jfrog/jfrog-cli/documentation/CLI-for-JFrog-Cloud-Transfer.md

 jf rt transfer-files source-server target-server --prechecks
 ```

-:::Note
+---
+**Note**

-If the traffic between the source and target instance needs to be routed through an HTTPS proxy, add the --proxy-key command option as described in [this](#routing-the-traffic-from-the-source-to-the-target-through-an-https-proxy) section.
+> If the traffic between the source and target instance needs to be routed through an HTTPS proxy, add the --proxy-key command option as described in [this](#routing-the-traffic-from-the-source-to-the-target-through-an-https-proxy) section.
+---

 ## Transferring files larger than 25 GB